 About GoutKey Messages for gout sufferers and their families.

-Key Messages for gout sufferers and their families
+Key Messages for gout arthritis sufferers and their families

-Gout is a painful form of arthritis that can be well managed or effectively 'cured' with the right treatment
+Gout is a painful form of arthritis that can be well managed or effectively managed with the right treatment

-With delayed or no treatment, gout can cause serious damage to joints and kidneys
+With delayed or no treatment, gout arthritis can cause serious damage to joints and kidneys

 Gout is caused by a build-up of uric acid in your blood, which forms sharp crystals in the joints

-If you have more than 2 attacks of gout per year, ask your doctor for preventive medication
+If you get a gout attack, ask your doctor for medication to prevent gout

 Find out what your uric acid level is and aim for below 0.36 mmol/l